SamanFekri/QouteOfDay/README.md

-### 📅 Wednesday, 02 October, 2024
+### 📅 Thursday, 03 October, 2024
 ------
 ### Events
 ------
 Certainly!
-On October 2nd, one notable event that is recognized annually in the United States is:
+Here are some notable events that have occurred or are commemorated in the United States on October 3rd:

+- **National Techies Day**: Celebrated annually to encourage young students to consider a career in technology and to highlight the contributions of tech professionals.

+- **Mean Girls Day**: Inspired by a famous line from the movie "Mean Girls," this unofficial holiday is celebrated by fans of the film.

-- **National Custodial Workers Recognition Day**:
+- **National Boyfriend Day**: An unofficial holiday to appreciate and show affection
-  - Celebrated on October 2nd each year.
-  - Acknowledges and appreciates the hard work and dedication of custodial workers in maintaining clean, safe, and healthy environments in schools, businesses, and public spaces.
-  - Encourages people to express gratitude to cleaning staff for their essential services.
-  - Some organizations might
 ### Positive Qoute
 ------
-"🌟 Believe in yourself, and all that you are.
-Know that there is something inside you that is greater than any obstacle. 💪✨"
+"🌟 Embrace the journey, for every step is a beautiful adventure! 🚀🌈"